AdamKlimmek/Beathoven/README.md

     }
 ```

-### Loading Presets
+## Loading Presets
 ![Beathoven GIF](./assets/beathoven2.gif)

 To smoothly handle loading a new preset, the `initializePreset()` function proceeds in steps.
 First, it calls the `clear()` function, which stops playback if the sequencer is currently playing and then iterates through each pad to uncheck its underlying checkbox.
 From there, the function ensures that the correct sound kit is enabled by calling `enableSoundKitA()` or `enableSoundKitB()`.
-These two functions will only update `currentSoundKit` if it is necessary.
+Since `soundKitA` has eight rows and `soundKitB` has 15, these two functions also toggle a 'hidden' value on rows nine through fifteen of the sequencer.
+That way, if `currentSoundKit` needs to be updated, the number of rows displayed in the sequencer will be updated, too.
 Next, `initializePreset()` checks to see if the sequencer's current BPM value needs to be adjusted.
 If so, it will call `updateBPM()`, passing in the BPM value associated with the specified preset.
 After handling any changes that need to be made to the BPM value, the function iterates through `correctCheckboxes`, a nested array passed into the function whichs contains coordinates for each box that needs to be checked.
 Lastly, the function calls `play()`, which starts the sequencer up from the beginning.

 It may seem strange to have scheduled each of these steps using `setTimeout()`.
 Personally, I found that doing so helped to minimize visual inconsistencies caused by loading a new preset while the sequencer is currently playing.
 Ultimately, the `initializePreset()` function reliably accounts for a host of different variables, quickly handles all necessary changes for the user, and does all of this while minimizing visual inconsistencies associated with the styling logic in the looping function.